Static Safety Factor (SKR)

 Fmax Maximum applied load (N)

-Table8: Static Safety Factor (fS) (Guideline)
+Table: Estimates of the Static Safety Factor (fS)

-Load conditions2 Lower limit of fs
+Machine type Load conditions2 Lower Limit of fs

-Without vibration or impact 2 or greater
+General industrial machinery Without vibration or impact 2

-With vibration or impact 5 or greater
+With vibration or impact 5